 The exercise was evaluated by the following evaluators:

-Robert Czechlewski, Director - Jackson County EMA
+Melissa Blank, Deputy Director - Athens County EMA

-Garth Wireman, Director - Greenup County EMA
+Rober Czechlewski, Director - Jackson County EMA

 In order to receive a concurrence for an exercise, the LEPC must successfully demonstrate a majority of the Points of Review for each chosen Objective.
-The LEPC chose to evaluate the following Objectives: 2, 3, 7, and 9.
+The LEPC chose to evaluate the following Objectives: 1, 2, 3, and 10.

-The Facilitator and Evaluators feel that the activities within the exercise did demonstrate Objectives – 2, 3, 7, and 9; did not demonstrate Objectives - None.
+The Facilitator and Evaluators feel that the activities within the exercise did demonstrate Objectives - 1, 2, 3, and 10; did not demonstrate Objectives - None.

+Objective #2: Incident Assessment.
 Demonstrate the ability to identify the hazardous material(s) involved in the incident and to assess the associated health and physical hazards.

 Points of Review Available: 10